TJArk-Robotics/tjark-robotics.github.io/file/Pepper/TJArk@Home.md

 ####  Visual Simultaneous Localization and Mapping

 Pepper needs a model (a map) of the environment to support other tasks, mainly auto-navigation, but a prior map is often not available in various home scenarios, so SLAM find its application.
 The stereo camera data is mainly used by a visual SLAM module, together with laser (very limited) and odom (has significant error) data.
-Our VSLAM algorithm is based on RTAB-Map \cite{closuredetection,rtabmap}, a graph-optimized based VSLAM algorithm, and have been modified for Pepper's sensors.
+Our VSLAM algorithm is based on RTAB-Map, a graph-optimized based VSLAM algorithm, and have been modified for Pepper's sensors.
 Odom and laser scan data make the initial pose estimation, then stereo data serves for appearance-based loop closure detection to optimize local and global pose.
 VSLAM can get a 3D point cloud, we make a projection to get a 2D grid map for navigation.
 Having map and Pepper’s size parameters, we use DWA (Dynamic Window Apporach) to plan the path and fuse vision, laser and sonar data to make real-time obstacle avoidance (mainly for dynamic scene), a series of motion command will be sent to NAOqi APIs, so Pepper can navigate to its goal points itself.

 ![slam](../../../img/pepper/vslam.png)